OB-CB2L/O_RPM/README.md

-# DIY Electric Motorcycle
+# DIY Electric Motorcycle (Open-source Raspberrry Pi Motorbike)
-A file repository to building a fully electric street-legal motorcycle (no pedals); utilizing e-bike components, python, a 3D rpinter, and a raspberry pi.
+A file repository to building a fully electric street-legal motorbike (no pedals); utilizing e-bike components, python, a 3D rpinter, and a raspberry pi.

 **Subdirectories :**